 In an effort to increase the reading proficiency among America’s youth, the Presidential Administration of William J. Clinton launched the “America Reads Challenge” with one major objective: to have all children reading well and independently by the end of third grade.
 Western Michigan University accepted the challenge, and works with local schools to provide reading tutors to elementary school students.
-If you would like to earn work-study funds by becoming a reading tutor, please contact Career and Student Employment Services at (269) 387-2745.
+If you would like to earn Federal Work-study funds by becoming a reading tutor, please contact Career and Student Employment Services at (269) 387-2745.

-Obtain a work-study award
+Obtain a work-study Offer

 Fall or spring